 “The government does not make a general recommendation on the use of face masks, but believes the masks can be used to protect other people in places and situations where it is not possible to avoid close contact.
 Such situations can arise, for example, in public transport during peak times, where distances cannot be arranged and where longer times are spent.”

-Summary: Use a mask when social distancing isn’t possible.
+Summary: Masks are recommended.
+Use a mask when social distancing isn’t possible.

 What is open in Finland?

-- All hotels and accommodation facilities have reopened
+- Many hotels and accommodation facilities have reopened

 - Museums and other places of culture